-The heel of the foot is cocked off the ground slightly, to keep you mobile.
-In the moment the body moves into strike mode, the heel, imperceptibly, moves downward towards the floor.
+The heels of the feet are cocked off the ground slightly, to keep you mobile.
+In the moment the body moves into strike mode, the front heel, imperceptibly, moves downward towards the floor.
 This grounding leads to a transfer of force up the straightening leg, through the powerful lever of the hip.
-Meeting the core muscles of the trunk of the body, the subtle turning of the hip towards the target leads to a massive loading and amplification of force, channeled through the body out via the shoulder.
-The arm, which unloads as inevitably as a shot from the chamber of a gun, delivers the hand, nature’s bullet, towards the target with the power behind it of a physical tsunami which started at ground level – compressed into the square inch of the first two knuckles of the fist.
+Meeting the core muscles of the trunk of the body, the subtle turning of the hip towards the target that this triggers leads to a massive loading and amplification of force, channeled through the body out via the shoulder.
+The arm, which unloads as inevitably as a shot from the chamber of a gun, delivers the hand towards the target with the power behind it of a physical tsunami which started building at ground level – compressed into the square inch of the first two knuckles of the fist.

-This is leverage.
-Taking a small amount of effort and, through a series of physical amplifications, achieving much greater degree of power on the receiving end.
+This is leverage: taking a small amount of effort and, through a series of mechanical amplifications, achieving much greater degree of power on the receiving end.

 Finding your feet

 When I was starting out in teaching, the classroom kept me constantly on my guard and I came out swinging at anything that seemed like a useful language target.
 I was tense and overactive.
 Over time, I learnt that much of what goes on in lessons is merely activity; relatively few of these “teachable moments” are truly productive and worth following through on.